Footnotes are used to:

 Omissions, alterations and significant errors in quotes:

 AGLC prefers you to cite the original text if it is available.
-If this is not possible, then you should give as full a reference to the original text as you can and use the words ‘quoted in’ or ‘cited in’ or ‘discussed in’ and give a full reference to the secondary text.
+If this is impossible, then give as full a reference to the original text as you can and use the words ‘quoted in,’ ‘cited in,’ or ‘discussed in’ and give a full reference to the secondary text.
 For example:

 Mason v Freedman [1958] SCR 483, quoted in Shelanu Inc v Print Three Franchising Corporation (2003) 64 OR (3d) 533, 556.